 - If you want your Life Insurance and AD&D proceeds to be divided among multiple individuals, you can choose more than one beneficiary.

 - If you choose a person under 18, you’ll also need to appoint a trustee.

 - You can change your beneficiary at any time without their consent.

 - If you haven’t chosen a beneficiary, or if they pass away before you, your Life Insurance and AD&D proceeds will be paid to your estate.

 When you enrol in ASEBP benefits, you are asked to designate your beneficiary(ies) by completing an Appointment of Beneficiary(ies) form with your employer.
 If you are unsure who you named as your beneficiary(ies), we recommend you complete a new form.
 Alternatively, you can talk to your employer about accessing your original form.

 As there can be legal implications with designating a beneficiary, you may want to consider consulting a lawyer before making your decision.

 To update your beneficiary information, please complete a new Appointment of Beneficiary(ies) form.

-If you’re an active employee, please submit your form directly to your employer.
-If you are an early retiree, substitute teacher, casual staff member, part-time employee, Retired Incentive for Teachers and Employees (RITE) recipient or are collecting Extended Disability Benefits but are no longer connected to your employer, please submit your Appointment of Beneficiary(ies) form directly to us.
+If you're an early retiree, participating in the Supplemental Package, Retirement Incentive for Teachers and Employees (RITE) recipient or are collecting Extended Disability Benefits but are no longer working for your employer, please submit your Appointment of Beneficiary(ies) form directly to us.